 After you have been medically cleared, there are some steps you can take that may be of assistance to your lawyer if you decide to file a lawsuit:

-- Exchange information with the other driver, and gather the names and contact information of any witnesses that may have stopped
+- Exchange information with the other driver, and gather the names and contact information of any witnesses who may have stopped

 - Use your cell phone to take your own photos of the accident scene

 - Gather the contact information of law enforcement on the scene and get a copy of the accident report if it is immediately available*

 - DO NOT provide any information about the type of insurance coverage that you have